Claire J. Mitchell

 - Counsels food industry clients on various voluntary product claims including “gluten free,” “kosher,” “all natural,” and “non-GMO,” as well as nutrient content claims, structure/function claims, and health claims.

-- Continuously monitors state and federal legislation and policies affecting the regulation of products containing genetically engineered ingredients.
+- Monitors state and federal legislation and policies affecting the regulation of products containing genetically engineered ingredients.

 - Advises clients on the requirements and limitations associated with making health claims, nutrient content claims, and structure/function claims.

 - Formulates strategies for responding to regulatory agency warning letters or enforcement action, consumer complaints, or threats of litigation.

 - Educates clients about the legal standards governing product recalls and market withdrawals and related liability risk mitigation considerations.

 - Guides companies through the product recall or market withdrawal process.